 If, at the end of the race, the judges at that pylon unanimously agree that a cut has occurred, they report the aircraft’s race number, which pylon was cut, and on which lap to the scorer by radio.
 The scorer then makes adjustments to the offending aircraft’s official time and standing in the race, according to the penalties described in the rules for that racing class.

 The Pits allow you an up close experience with the pilots, planes and crews.
 Roam amongst the incredible aircraft while enjoying the races and aerobatic performances.
-Rows are filled with championship planes, like Strega, the current Gold Class Champion, and storied pilots and crews like John Penney (Rare Bear), former NASA astronaut Curt Brown (Viper), Tom Aberle (Phantom) and Dennis Buehn (Midnight Miss III).
+Rows are filled with championship planes, like Voodoo, the current Gold Class Champion, and storied pilots and crews like John Penney (Rare Bear), former NASA astronaut Curt Brown (Viper), Tom Aberle (Phantom) and Dennis Buehn (Midnight Miss III).